bvtit/graduation-portfolio-JGray2020/README.md

 -modal does not work
 -iframe resume and cover letter get really cramped when width != 100% -pictures needed for more projects
--nav bar always starts opened
--navigation and back to top text do not fit the theme -code format for programming projects is verbose and hard to follow -most of the space in each page is consumed by standard stuff like the nav bar -no js support
+-navigation and back to top text do not fit the theme -most of the space in each page (in the text files, not on the visual page) is consumed by standard stuff like the nav bar -no js support
 -only one css page